corboth96/WhyNot/README.md

 ### Outputs
 1. The result set in the form: TITLE (YEAR).
 2. The list of *Picky Manipulations* for why the unpicked data item is not in the result set.

+## Queries Explained
+All the queries being used by the project currently are detailed in *Queries.sql*.
+In this file, the queries are explained and the unpicked data item is listed along with an explaniation as to why this data item isn't in the result set of said query.
+This information can be used to verify that the Why Not algorithm is returning the correct results.

+## Files Explained
+1. QueryDatabase.java

+Main file that handles making calls to connect to the database, running the query, and making calls to run the Why Not algorithm.

+2. DatabaseConnection.java

+File that handles creating the connection to the database and closing the database, called by QueryDatabase.java.

+3. WhyNot.java

+Class to handle the main algorithm of Why Not.
+Manages creating the DAG, running the algorithm, and outputting the picky manipulatins.

+4. RelNodeLink.java

+Helper class used for creating the DAG.
+Creates a link between a manipulation and its parent manipulation.

+5. DAG.java

+Class to create the directed acyclic graph to be used by the Why Not Algorithm.
+Invoked by WhyNot.java.
+Provides the graph that provides a bottom up understanding of the query (from table scans upwards) as a parse tree.
+Also returns a topologically sorted ordering for use by the Why Not algorithm.